asiya-006/rigel/README.md

 ---

 ## AI Tools Used (Optional - For Transparency Bonus)

-If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+Gemini API (gemini-2.5-flash)
+Tesseract.js (OCR Engine)

+**Tool Used:** claude.ai,chatgpt,API-ai,Google Gemini API (gemini-2.5-flash)

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- UI design and frontend development guidance
+- Debugging localStorage integration
+- OCR extraction from images
+- AI-based health risk analysis using Gemini API
 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+-"Extract text from uploaded image using OCR"
+-"Based on blood report and ingredients, is this product safe?"
+-"Give a short and direct answer with verdict and advice" -"Fix missing localStorage data issue"
+-"Make the UI modern and glassmorphism style"

-**Percentage of AI-generated code:** [Approximately X%]
+- **Percentage of AI-generated code:** [Approximately X%]

 **Human Contributions:**
 - Architecture design and planning